Skip to main content Skip to navigation

 My PhD thesis explores the social history of military relations between Britain and Kenya from independence in 1963 to the present, arguing that post-colonial agreements have had greater social consequences for Kenyan communities than previously acknowledged by historians.
 Although existing scholarship has examined diplomatic relations, colonial violence and the strategic dimensions of military cooperation, there is still no comprehensive study of how these agreements have shaped everyday life, particularly for communities living near British military camps.

 To address this gap, my research investigates how colonial legacies influenced military agreements negotiated between Britain and Kenya after independence, how British use of military training camps like the British Army Training Unit Kenya (BATUK) has evolved over time, how regulations governing interactions between soldiers and civilians have changed and how these arrangements have affected gender dynamics in local communities.
-It will also examine how advocacy organisations responded to allegations of violence, environmental harm and human rights violations connected to the presence of British troops in Kenya.
+It will also examine how advocacy organisations and the media have responded to allegations of violence, environmental harm and human rights violations connected to the presence of British troops in Kenya.

 Wider Research Interests